absolute-quantum/cats-blender-plugin/README.md

 #### 0.6.2
 - Added: Model: More models are now compatible (please report non working models to us)
+- Added: Model: Missing necks are now created automatically
+- Changed: Eye tracking: Improved randomness of vertex movement (could fix some instances where the mouth stays open)
 - Fixed: Bone Merging: No longer deletes random bones sometimes
+- Fixed: Supporter: Names no longer disappear without a reason

 #### 0.6.1
 - Added: Model: A lot more models are now compatible (please report non working models to us)